 I work with observational data of metal-polluted white dwarf atmospheres, using ultraviolet spectroscopy from the Hubble Space Telescope Cosmic Origins Spectrograph alongside optical spectroscopy.
 The aim of this work is to determine the bulk chemical composition of rocky bodies in these evolved star systems, as well as the frequency of planetary systems around white dwarfs.

 In 2018 I led a successful application for observations with the Hubble Space Telescope, which were performed later in that year.
 I aim to submit the resulting paper in the coming weeks.

-I am a member of the WEAVE - White Dwarf survey team, and take part in Operational Rehearsal exercises and Quality Assurance activities.
+I am part of the WEAVE project as a Survey Builder, primarily working with the White Dwarf survey team, and take part in Operational Rehearsal exercises and Quality Assurance activities.

-Through the Warwick White Dwarf research group I have performed astronomical observations using the William Herschel Telescope and Mercator Telescope, which are located at the Observatorio del Roque de los Muchachos.
+Through the Warwick White Dwarf research group I have performed astronomical observations using the William Herschel, Isaac Newton, and Mercator telescopes at the Observatorio del Roque de los Muchachos.

 Conference Talk - 21st European White Dwarf Workshop

 "Accretion of a wet planetesimal by a warm DAB".
 You can watch the talk here.